grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/03 Metrics.md

 <Blockquote mod="note" title="">

 As Google also recommends measuring the 75th percentile for each web vital metric, there will still be future tweaks to improve the summary output.
-When the browser module receives the metric from the [Google's Web Vital Library](https://github.com/GoogleChrome/web-vitals), it counts how many times it sees that metric.

 </Blockquote>